JulianCedric/JulianCedric/README.md

 ## Hi there!

-Seasoned professional with over 10 years of experience supporting customers and selling SaaS products and educational services in Silicon Valley, Austin, and NYC tech environments.
-Passionate about all things Customer Success, AI, and personal & professional development.
-A coding bootcamp graduate, eager to leverage extensive consulting experience and technical skills to optimize processes, drive customer-centric innovations, and help customers achieve their business goals.
+Seasoned professional with over 10 years of experience optimizing customer outcomes and driving business growth in the tech industries of Silicon Valley, Austin, TX, and NYC.
+Specialized skills in Customer Success, Account Management, and Sales, with a strong technical foundation for problem-solving and innovative thinking.
+Proven track record of increasing SaaS product adoption through strategic planning, enhancing customer satisfaction through effective training, and achieving business objectives through cross-functional team collaboration.

 --
 Technical Skills: